Skip to main content

 INTRO: One of the features of the Nigerian democracy is periodic elections which come at the intervals of four years.
 Hence, there were general elections in Nigeria in 1999, 2003, 2007, 2011, 2015, 2019, and 2023 as at the time of this article.
 There are many component elections in a general election viz.: Presidential election, gubernatorial elections (i.e. governorship elections), National Assembly elections (i.e. the elections of the members of the Houses of Representatives and Senate), and State Assembly elections (i.e. the elections of the members of Houses of Assembly of the States of the Federation).
 Since 1999, electoral malpractices have tainted these variegated elections in Nigeria.
 Electoral malpractices simply mean “illegalities committed by government, officials responsible for the conduct of elections, political parties, groups or individuals with sinister intention to influence an election in favour of a candidate(s).”
 (Ezeani, 2005, p.
 415).
 These illegalities include but not limited to falsification or mutilation of election results (rigging), ballot box snatching, under-age voting, multiple voting, disenfranchisement, bribery and conspiracy, vote buying, voting by unregistered person, ballot box stuffing, etc. These are illegalities because they are forbidden by the electoral laws, and other laws of the Federation, and they could be committed before the election, during the election or after the election.
 Electoral malpractices pose serious challenges to democracies given the fact that election is the hallmark of democracy.
 Now, why, someone might ask, are there electoral malpractices in Nigeria?

-The reasons for electoral malpractices in Nigeria are:
+The reasons for electoral malpractices in Nigeria are as follows:

 2. Loopholes in the Electoral System and Process: The electoral system and process in Nigeria is rife with loopholes which some criminal-minded politicians exploit to perpetrate electoral malpractices.
 For instance, personal observation during the 2023 general election revealed that people actually voted without their Permanent Voter’s Card (PVC).
 This is because of a loophole in the Bimodal Voter Accreditation System (BVAS) which unlike the Card Reader of old, needn’t have to read the card of a voter.
 It only required the Voter Identification Number (VIN), and the physical presence of the registered voter for accreditation.
 Consequently, the INEC Chairman, Prof. Yakubu was on the media insisting on “no PVC, no voting” while people without PVC were having a field day at the polls.
 BVAS would have been several notches above the Card Reader technology, if BVAS had been configured to read cards with sensors.
 This kind of loophole abound in the electoral system and process in Nigeria, and politicians are catching in on them in perpetrating electoral malpractices.